BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 Bernard summarized his theory of medicine, and research in his book; Introduction à la médecine expérimentale (1865; An Introduction to the Study of Experimental Medicine).

-Evolving on this original theory of "Milieu Intérieur", was researcher Walter Cannon.
+Evolving on Bernard's original theory of "Milieu Intérieur", was researcher Walter Cannon.

 Walter Bradford Cannon, MD (October 19, 1871 – October 1, 1945)

-Known as “the godfather in the field of stress research.”
+Walter is known as the "godfather in the field of stress research.”

 He was an American physiologist, professor and chairman of the Department of Physiology at Harvard Medical School.
 He coined the term "fight or flight response", and developed the theory of homeostasis.